Head of Strategy Insight: Live streaming and content marketing

 In terms of how all of this relates to content marketing, the advertising element is the key we will explore later on.

 Like most advertising platforms, you are able to target your ads to audiences you specify.
-Given many live streams are special interest and cover a niche, you are be able to formulate hyper-targeted audiences.
+Given many live streams are special interest and cover a niche, you are able to formulate hyper-targeted audiences.

 An example of this would be if you sold computer games – car racing games to be specific.
 You would find people streaming other racing games, and place your ad content on those streams.